joes0451/ADev/ReadMe.txt

 Use Flutter:

+        Some Flutter commands can take a long time to run, so give it lots of time.

         Flutter can have issues with the latest changes, so to insure it has the best chance of working: